bentocast/shirt-color-advisor-bot/README.md

 # :shirt: Shirt Color Advisor Bot :shirt:

-This project is to built a simple bot in `Line` Messaging Platform.
-It will give an advice which color of your shirt is good to wear on that day, in every morning at 7:00 AM.
+This project is to build a simple broadcast bot in `Line` messaging platform.
+What this bot does is giving an advice which color of your shirt is good to wear on that day, at 6:00 AM every morning.

 ![example](example.gif)
 ## :running: How to deploy :running: